What is the cervix?

 How is cervical cancer treated?

 The treatment team for a woman with cervical cancer will include a gynecologic oncologist (doctor who specializes in cancers of women's reproductive organs).
-Treatment for cervical cancer is based on factors including the stage of the disease, the age and general health of the woman, and the woman’s desire for future childbearing.
+Recommended treatment for cervical cancer is based on many factors including the stage of the disease, the age of the patient and general health of the woman, and the woman's desire for future childbearing.
 The three main treatments for cervical cancer are radiation, chemotherapy and surgery.
 Some people may have a combination of treatments.
 Radiation or chemotherapy may be used to treat cancer that has spread beyond the pelvis (Stage IV) or cancer that has recurred.